ahmdkhled/wp-blog/README.md

 # wp-blog
-this is a blog app that fetches posts and comments from wordpress api
+this is a blog app that fetches posts and comments from wordpress api.

 # screnshots